 -change your job

 - to be happy

-This is your rodeo,vso enjoy because it only comes around once.
-So the hell with consent!
+This is your rodeo,so enjoy because it only comes around once.
+To hell with consent!

 Monday, September 26, 2016